Shamino0/scriptsandtools/ietf/README.md

 drafts and related documents.
 Also converts the corresponding index files into HTML with links to the docs (suitable for serving by a local web server).

-This is probably not necessary, since the IETF provides a great web interface, but I've been maintaining this archive for over 20 years and I don't want to stop now.
+This is probably not necessary, since the IETF (today) provides a great web interface, but I've been maintaining a mirror for over 20 years and I don't want to stop now.

 Usage: `get-drafts`